SakshiRathi21/Experiment-2/experiment/aim.md

-## To construct a square wave with the help of fundamental frequency and its harmonic component
+## To write a Javascript program to define a user defined function for sorting the values in an array.